entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

 #### Widget Details notes:

-If you want to use custom data, edit the `index.html` file in the public folder ui/widgets/YOUR-ENTITY-NAME/detailsWidget/public.
-Change the "id" attribute in this line:
+If you want to modify a different row in the database, edit the `index.html` file in the public folder `ui/widgets/YOUR-ENTITY-NAME/detailsWidget/public`.
+Change the `id` attribute in this line:

     <my-entity-details service-url="%REACT_APP_SERVICE_URL%" id="1" />